 All interns must complete a mandatory 40-hour training before beginning their volunteer experience with Women Helping Women.
-We are now accepting applications for our fall 2014 training session.
+We are now accepting applications for our Spring 2015 training session.

 Internship opportunities are available in…